mi8bi/torproxy_client/README.md

 ## Prerequisites

-Before using **TorProxy**, you need to have **Tor** installed on your system.
+Before using **TorProxy-Client**, you need to have **Tor** installed on your system.
 Below are the installation instructions for different platforms:

 ### Windows